Table of contents

 Introduction

 The Builder Design Pattern is a unique design pattern designed to provide a flexible solution to various object creation problems in object-oriented programming.
-It's particularly useful when an object needs to be created with a lot of options and configurations.
+It's useful when an object needs to be created with a lot of options and configurations.

 Builder design pattern.